 The Townsend Historical Society can trace its roots back to 1896 when townspeople recognized the important and interesting history of the area.
 Realizing the world they knew was changing rapidly, they sought to preserve artifacts, art, architecture and memories that make our town unique.
 After receiving a charter from the Commonwealth of Massachusetts, the membership went to work amassing artifacts and documenting sites of importance.
 Their first project completed involved erecting a granite monument at the site of the first schoolhouse.
 The granite memorial still stands as a reminder of our early activities.

 We are proud to have been preserving history for more than a century.
 The organization became a 501(c)3 non-profit organization in 1971.
 A year later, we broadened our mission to include the preservation of important buildings.
-We purchased our museum, the Reed Homestead, in 1972, followed by the Spaulding Grist Mill and Cooperage.
+We purchased our museum, the Reed Homestead, in 1972, and were later deeded the Spaulding Grist Mill and Cooperage..
 We were fortunate enough to have been gifted the Copeland Cooper Shop, followed by the Townsend Harbor Church, by generous individuals.
 The Society is entirely supported by our membership and run by dedicated volunteers who are enthusiastic about sharing our local history.
 We encourage you to join our organization and help us continue efforts started by others long ago.

 Day-to-day operations at the Society are busy and exciting as we lead the discussion on history.
 Our collections of books, town records, artifacts, and one-of-a-kind photographs preserved in our vault, as well as our digital files, provide key resources to families seeking help with genealogical research.
 Thanks to the efforts of generations of volunteers, we can provide visitors the rare opportunity of interacting with the actual places and pieces of history that make up Townsend’s exciting past!